Things to do in Boston

 Don’t miss the underwater viewing area where you can watch penguins dive for their food.

-The Franklin Park zookeeper feedings take place during select days at 11 AM and 2 PM where you can get up close with some of your favorite animals.
+The Franklin Park zookeeper feedings take place on select days at 11 AM and 2 PM, where you can get up close with some of your favorite animals.

 It’s one of Boston’s oldest markets that has become an enormous foodie destination.
 Similar in scope to Philly’s Redding Terminal, Pike’s Place, Chelsea Market in NYC, or Grand Central Market in LA.